CobyNguyen/CobyNguyen/README.md

 ## I am interested in Python, Rust, and JavaScript.

 Currently learning Python.
-Next year I will be taking a Java course though.

 I love programming, just like everybody else here of course.
 I want to be able to program at least hello world in many different languages and just have an understanding of many programming languages and how they work (compilers, interpreters, standards).

 I am interested in full stack web development, cybersecurity, and programming applications

 ### Languages I would like to learn
-- Python (and Djangon framework)
+- Python (and Flask framework)
 - JavaScript (and web development with HTML and CSS)
 - Rust
 - C++